canonical/ubuntu-desktop-installer/README.md

 ![Preview Screenshot](.github/docs/images/preview_screenshot.png)

-## Availibilty
+## Availability

-The new Ubuntu Desktop installer is *planed* to ship with the next Ubuntu Desktpo LTS 22.04 Impish Idri.
+The new Ubuntu Desktop installer is *planed* to ship with the next Ubuntu Desktop LTS 22.04 Impish Idri.

 ## Test the new Ubuntu Desktop installer